blabla1337/skf-flask/skf/markdown/code_examples/django/37-code_example--Password_forget_and_disallow_old_passwords--.md

     """
     Django has inbuilt feature of password reset.
 We just have to mentions the URL routes and templates.
     """

-    # We need to add django.contrib.auth in INSTALLED_APPS
-    INSTALLED_APPS = [
+    //We need to add django.contrib.auth in INSTALLED_APPS INSTALLED_APPS = [
         ...
         'django.contrib.auth',
     ]

-    # Add URL routes for forget password
+    //Add URL routes for forget password
     from django.contrib.auth import views as auth_views

     urlpatterns = [